 Capital Gains Tax and Rental Income

 Capital Gains Tax (CGT) is a form of income tax on the profit from the sale (‘disposal’) of an asset that has increased in value like a house or some shares.
+Gains on your main residence are generally exempt from CGT as long as you have lived there throughout the period of ownership.

 If you have income from a rental property, you must also pay tax, which will differ depending on whether you have a business or own the property personally.